top of page

 All woven fabrics have a bias where the fabric has more stretch.
 The bias is any part of the fabric that is at a 45-degree angle from an on-grain line (weft or warp lines, or the lines of the threads).
 What happens when a pattern piece is cut with a bias in it, for example, a more flowy skirt or a ruffle, is that the bias naturally will stretch as the garment hangs or is worn and part of the fabric will eventually elongate with the hem becoming irregular over time.
 If you have ever seen a skirt that has a few parts of the hem that are a little bit longer in some areas, and it’s not on purpose/a design feature?
 That was a garment where the bias wasn't allowed to hang out and the piece was finished without this very important step.

 When to hang out bias?
 Note what pattern pieces are cut on bias or include a lot of bias, once those pieces are sewn into the piece then it’s time.
 For example, I may sew an entire flowy skirt and get all of it done except the hem, this is when I would leave the skirt on the dress form or on a skirt hanger for three days.
 Then after three days you can lay the garment flat, and re-cut the hemline so that it is equal distance from either the waistband or the floor (you can also do this while wearing it if someone else is willing to do the measuring, make sure to have them measure from the floor to get a parallel hem).
 So detailed right...
-Well my friends, you deserve a break and a good snack because you just sat through a fashion lecture, look at you go!
+Well my friends, you deserve a break and a good snack because you just sat through an entire fashion lecture, look at you go!
 (But actually, there is one more thing before you go!)

 10) It’s time to show off your piece!!!
 This is not the time for humility or shying away from the limelight… You just made an amazing piece with tons of effort and work invested and we gotta celebrate this!!!
 I hope you find every excuse to wear and enjoy your piece!
 Of course, I would love to see whatever you make.
 Just consider me your personal cheerleader cheering you on from the studio, and believing in you from afar!!
 As always, I’m just a message away with any questions or brainstorming!